manaflair/mylittledom/README.md

 #### APIs

-  - Unless specified otherwise, `scrollIntoView` and its variants will automatically select between aligning to the top or bottom of the scrollable ancestors depending on the current location of the target.
+  - Unless specified otherwise, `scrollIntoView` and its variants will automatically detect the best alignment, depending on the current location of the target.
   - In the same spirit, unless specified otherwise, `scrollIntoView` and its variants will have no effect if the target is already visible.
-Use the `force: true` option to disable this behaviour.
   - The `getAttribute` and `setAttribute` functions differ from their browser counterparts in that they can store actual JavaScript objects (rather than only strings).

 #### Layouts